huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 contain Z-scores, but rather effect size (odds ratio for case-control traits) and its standard error, and some GWASs provide p-values and effect size.
-Since Z-score information has been crucial for many summary-data-based software such as LDSC, TWAS, and HESS, we recommend to create a separate
+Since Z-score information has been crucial for many summary-data-based software such as LDSC, TWAS, and HESS, we recommend to create, in a separate dictory named ```1_Processed``` that contains processed files with all information

 For example,
 if a GWAS summary stats file does not contain sample size information, then one needs to read through the corresponding publication to obtain the sample size information.